chengulatj/Chicago-Rideshare-Event-Study/README.md

   - [Fetch one event window (hour-chunked, robust)](#fetch-one-event-window-hour-chunked-robust)
 - [Outputs](#outputs)
 - [License](#license)

+## Introduction
+This project measures how rideshare demand, pricing, and traveler behavior shift around two 2024 soccer matches at Soldier Field: **Chicago Fire vs Inter Miami (Aug 31, 2024; kickoff 7:30 PM CT)** and **Mexico vs Bolivia (May 31, 2024; kickoff 8:00 PM CT)**.
+Using the City of Chicago Transportation Network Provider (TNP) dataset (2023–2024), we ingest trip start/end times, pickup/drop-off locations, fares, and durations for trips touching Community Area 33 (Soldier Field).
+We construct event windows that capture **arrivals** (hours before kickoff, with a small post-kick allowance) and **departures** (around the estimated final whistle through hours after), then build **matched baselines** (±1–4 weeks, same weekday and clock time).
+With these, we answer three questions: **(1)** How do fares and ride volumes change before, during, and after the matches? **(2)** When do peaks occur, and where are they concentrated? **(3)** How do speeds (a proxy for congestion/wait) respond?
+Outputs include 15-minute demand curves (event vs. baseline), spatial heatmaps, and indices such as fare-per-mile surge, trip-lift percentages, and speed deltas—providing actionable insight on staging zones, pricing expectations, and communications for future large events.

 ## Overview
 This repo quantifies how large events affect rideshare activity near Soldier Field: